amerberg/PDFMetadataExtractor/README.md

 -   `parameters`: parameters to be passed to the model's constructor
 -   `parameter_grid`: the parameter grid to be passed to `sklearn.grid_search.GridSearchCV`
 -   `folds`: the number of folds to use in cross-validation
+-   `use_probability`: for a field type whose `compare` method returns a Boolean value, setting this flag to `True` allows using a classifier with the `predict_proba` method for predictions instead of a regressor.

 After a model is defined, it can be trained by